rtbrick/bngblaster/docs/_sources/routing/isis.rst.txt

 LSP Update via Scapy
 ~~~~~~~~~~~~~~~~~~~~

-The following example shows how to generate LSP's via Scapy
+The following example shows how to generate LSPs via Scapy
 and inject them using the ``isis-lsp-update`` :ref:`command <api>`.

 .. code-block:: python